A guide to ESG: what is it and why does it matter?

 What is ESG?

-ESG is a set of standards, policies and metrics used by organisations and investors to assess their impact on both the environment and society.
+ESG is a set of standards, policies and metrics used by organisations and investors to assess both the societal and environmental impact of their operations.
 For businesses, it’s a way to prove to investors, employees and customers that they’re acting in the interests of the planet and society.
 For investors, ESG can help screen potential investments for risk.

 ESG looks at the following areas across the environment, society, and governance: